named-data/ndn-opt/publisher/README.md

 * [NDN-CPP library](https://github.com/named-data/ndn-cpp)

 Please build NDN-CPP with Boost functions and shared pointers.
 We have tested with NDN-CPP versions 0.8, and 0.9.
+(Earlier versions of ndn-cpp, such as v0.6, will not work with this code!)

 For example,